Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Geometric and Cepheid data

-\Cref{fig:data_distributions} compares the distributions of $\log P$, $[{\rm O/H}]$, $\piobs$, and $\mWH$ for the \ac{C22} and \ac{C27} samples.
+\Cref{fig:data_distributions} compares the distributions of $\log P_{\rm obs}$, $[{\rm O/H}]_{\rm obs}$, $\piobs$, and $m^W_{H,{\rm obs}}$ for the \ac{C22} and \ac{C27} samples.
 The \ac{C27} selection on predicted parallax yields a sample of nearby Cepheids with systematically shorter periods and larger parallaxes, whereas the \ac{C22} sample extends to longer periods and smaller parallaxes.
 Both samples span a similar metallicity range, $[{\rm O/H}] \approx 0.0$ to $0.4~\dex$ with a median of ${\sim}\,0.1~\dex$.
 Each sample is a subset of known classical Cepheids from the GCVS catalogue.
-Both are confined to the \ac{MW} disk and, even within the \ac{MW}, cover only a limited range of distances due to selection: the parallax distributions in~\cref{fig:data_distributions} lack Cepheids at small $\piobs$ relative to the expectation from a volume-complete survey.
-The dashed lines in~\cref{fig:data_distributions} show the parallax distribution expected from a uniform-in-volume prior (i.e., a sphere) $\pi(d) \propto d^2$ spanning the distance range of each campaign, estimated from the observed parallaxes (assuming $\deltapi = -0.01~\mas$).
-The observed histograms disagree with these reference curves because of the thin-disk \ac{MW} geometry where Cepheids reside and sample selection.
+Both are confined to the \ac{MW} disc and, even within the \ac{MW}, cover only a limited range of distances due to selection: the parallax distributions in~\cref{fig:data_distributions} lack Cepheids at small $\piobs$ relative to the expectation from a volume-complete survey.
+The dashed lines in~\cref{fig:data_distributions} show the misspecified \citetalias{Hogas_2026}-like uniform-in-volume reference model, while the dotted lines show the thin-disc prediction without any selection applied.
+The two no-selection distributions are similar, so the observed parallax histograms disagree mainly because the target selection removes low-parallax objects from the parent population.
 The discrepancy is particularly pronounced for \ac{C22}. \ac{C27}, by contrast, more closely resembles a volume-limited sample, albeit local, because of its parallax cut, which imposes an effective upper distance limit.
-Applying a single uniform-in-volume prior over the combined distance range of both campaigns, as done by~\citetalias{Hogas_2026}, who do not split the sample, would extend this mismatch further as shown by the black dotted line.
 We shall compare to their work in~\cref{sec:discussion_hogas}.
 This incompleteness---driven by the selection criteria described above---must be accounted for in the inference, and motivates the forward-modelling approach of~\cref{sec:methods}.

-The necessity of restricting the distance prior to match the sample boundary even for nominally volume-limited samples---where all sources with true distance below some threshold are observed---was recently stressed by~\citet{Desmond_2025}; neglecting this restriction biases the inferred Hubble constant in mock distance ladder examples. \citet{Stiskalek_2026} applied rigorous selection modelling to a two-rung distance ladder.